projectsbyif/data-permissions-catalogue/_patterns/gesture-matching.md

   - url: /images/gesture-matching.svg

 advantages:
-  - time saving to unlock devices and access data
+  - Time saving to unlock devices and access data
-  - more intuitive information for someone to remember
+  - More intuitive information to remember than say a secret answer

 limitations:
-  - requires hardware such as touchscreens or in-device cameras
+  - Requires hardware such as touchscreens or in-device cameras
-  - gestures are stored locally on a device and can be potentially lost
+  - Gestures are stored locally on a device and can be potentially lost

 examples:
   - title: Unlock pattern on Android